 The Farmers' Museum was also established by the Clark family foundation and is home to the infamous Cardiff Giant "petrified man,” a 19th century Historic Village, and the Lippitt Farmstead.
-The historic village features actors who present short plays and vignettes about historical events, characters, and folklore, and as toured the village's early 19th century general store building, I heard the actor/proprietor regale everyone who entered with the same tale.
+The historic village features actors who present short plays and vignettes about historical events, characters, and folklore, and as I toured the village's early 19th century general store building, I heard the actor/proprietor who manned the counter there regaling every visitor who entered the store with the same tale.

-The proprietor's spiel was to recount a brief history of Stephen Carlton Clark's role in the establishment of the Hall of Fame and the Farmers' Museum, and to note that after founding the former, Clark lived in New York City and didn't return to Cooperstown for the yearly induction ceremonies — save for one exception.
-That exception was the year Joe Dimaggio was inducted to the Hall, an occasion for which, the proprietor declared, Clark returned to Cooperstown "in order to meet Dimaggio’s wife, Marilyn Monroe."
+The proprietor's spiel was to recount a brief history of Stephen Carlton Clark's role in the establishment of the National Baseball Hall of Fame and the Farmers' Museum, and to note that after founding the former, Clark lived in New York City but didn't ever return to Cooperstown for the yearly induction ceremonies — save for one exception.
+That exception was the year Joe DiMaggio was inducted into the Hall, an occasion for which, the proprietor declared, Clark had returned to Cooperstown "in order to meet DiMaggio's wife, Marilyn Monroe."

-I immediately recognized a chronological problem with that account: Joe Dimaggio was inducted into the Hall of Fame on 22 July 1955, but he and Marilyn Monroe had separated, with the former filing for divorce, in October 1954.
-Although the pair remained on relatively friendly terms afterwards, Monroe wasn't present at the July 1955 induction that welcomed the Yankee Clipper into baseball's hallowed halls.
-On that day Joltin’ Joe was accompanied not by a glamorous starlet, but by a Yankees official:
+I immediately recognized a chronological problem with that account.
+Although Joe DiMaggio retired after the end of the 1951 season, he didn't receive enough votes in the annual balloting to make the Hall of Fame until 1955.
+By the time his induction ceremony took place on July 22, 1955, he and Marilyn Monroe had long since separated, with Monroe having filed for divorce in October 1954 on the grounds of “mental cruelty.”
+Even though the pair remained on relatively friendly terms afterwards, Monroe wasn't present at the July 1955 ceremony that welcomed the Yankee Clipper into baseball's hallowed halls.

 He paid tribute to his longtime manager with the Yankees, Joe McCarthy, and closed by referring to his induction, saying, "The last chapter has been written and now I can close the book."
 As he left the podium to go back to his seat, baseball commissioner Ford Frick, who had introduced him, went back to the podium.
 He said, "No, this is the last chapter of today's book, and this is the first chapter of the new edition."